openshift/training/08-S2I-Introduction.md

 For example, what if a security vulnerability in the Ruby runtime is discovered?
 It would be nice if we could automatically know this and take action.
-If you dig around in the JSON output above from `new-app` you will see some reference to "triggers".
+If you dig around in the YAML output above from `new-app` you will see some reference to "triggers".
 This is where `ImageStream`s come together.

 The `ImageStream` resource is, somewhat unsurprisingly, a definition for a